jonnonz1/nz-statute-book/acts/public/2008/policing-act-2008.md

 ### 22 Police employee becomes constable by taking constable's oath
 (1) A Police employee may become a constable only by taking the constable's oath, in either of the following forms, before the Commissioner or a person authorised by the Commissioner to administer the constable's oath:
   “English form
-  “I, [name], swear that I will faithfully and diligently serve Her (or His) Majesty [specify the name of the reigning Sovereign], Queen (or King) of New Zealand, her (or his) heirs and successors, without favour or affection, malice or ill-will.
+  “I, [name], swear that I will faithfully and diligently serve His (or Her) Majesty [specify the name of the reigning Sovereign], King (or Queen) of New Zealand, his (or her) heirs and successors, without favour or affection, malice or ill-will.
 While a constable I will, to the best of my power, keep the peace and prevent offences against the peace, and will, to the best of my skill and knowledge, perform all the duties of the office of constable according to law.
 So help me God.
   “Māori form
-  “Tēnei au, a [ingoa], e kī taurangi nei, ka rato pirihonga, urupū hoki ahau i Te Arikinui, a [tohua te ingoa o te Arikinui kei runga i te torona], Kuini (Kīngi rānei) o Niu Tīreni, me ōna uri whakaheke, i roto i te kore tautoko, kore aroha rānei, kore mahi kino, kore whakaaro kino rānei.
+  “Tēnei au, a [ingoa], e kī taurangi nei, ka rato pirihonga, urupū hoki ahau i Te Arikinui, a [tohua te ingoa o te Arikinui kei runga i te torona], Kīngi (Kuini rānei) o Niu Tīreni, me ōna uri whakaheke, i roto i te kore tautoko, kore aroha rānei, kore mahi kino, kore whakaaro kino rānei.
 I ahau e pirihimana ana ka pōkaikaha ahau ki te hohou i te rongo me te kaupare atu i ngā mahi kotikoti i te rongo, ā, i roto i ōku tino pūkenga me ōku mōhio, ka whakatutuki i ngā mahi kua whakaritea hei mahi mā te pirihimana e ai ki te ture.
 Nō reira, āwhina mai i ahau e te Atua.”
 (2) Before administering the constable's oath under this section, the Commissioner or person authorised by the Commissioner to administer the oath must be satisfied that the Police employee is—
   (a) adequately trained to exercise the powers of a constable; and (b) capable of exercising the powers of a constable.